White meat: Pork

 Because of health concerns, meat producers have positioned pork as "white meat", taking advantage of the traditional gastronomic definition.
 The United States National Pork Board has marketed their product as "Pork.
 The Other White Meat".

 In Israel, where Jewish dietary laws which forbid the consumption of pork are popularly practiced, "white meat" is the accepted euphemism for pork.

 Health effects

 The health effects that correlate with white meat consumption have been studied as compared to red meat.
-There is a decreased incidence of stroke.
 Cancer Council Australia have stated that "there is not enough evidence to draw any conclusions on eating chicken, or other white meats and cancer risk".

+A 2017 review found that white meat consumption is associated with reduced risk of stroke.
 A 2022 review found that high poultry intake is associated with an increased risk of pancreatic cancer, though fish intake is unlikely to be associated with cancer risk.
 A 2023 meta-analysis found no association between white meat intake and cardiovascular disease and type 2 diabetes.

-There is additional evidence that myoglobin promotes carcinogenesis in colorectal models and therefore epidemiologic evidence supports reduced prevalence of colon cancer in those who consume white meat as opposed to red meat.
+A 2025 review of dietary factors and colorectal cancer risk in Asian populations found that white meat intake was associated with a potential 40% increased risk of rectal cancer.